- Dr Siobhan Magee

 - Research Interests

-- Kinship and relatedness, Marriage, History and Memory, Gender and Sexuality, Material Culture, United States, Poland, Political and economic anthropology, Legal anthropology, Food and clothing industries
+- Kinship and relatedness, Marriage, History and Memory, Gender and Sexuality, Material Culture, United States, Poland, Political and economic anthropology, Legal anthropology

-I am a Research Fellow (2017-2020) on the European Research Council-funded project 'A Global Anthropology of Transforming Marriage' (AGATM, PI Professor Janet Carsten).
+I am part of the European Research Council-funded project 'A Global Anthropology of Transforming Marriage' (AGATM, PI Professor Janet Carsten).
 In 2017 and 2018, I carried out research on some of the ideas, practices, and histories surrounding marriage in Virginia, USA.

 I've previously worked between Informatics at the University of Edinburgh and Edinburgh College of Art on a design anthropology project about secondhand goods and 'the Internet of Things' (for which I carried out research in Manchester, UK), held a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities, and taught at the Rijksuniversiteit Groningen in the Netherlands.
 I received my PhD from Edinburgh in 2013.